 "The best way to not get your heart broken is to pretend you don't have one."The character acts like either a heartless bastard or otherwise obnoxious Jerkass when he really isn't.
 His reasons might be because he is afraid to get intimate with other people because he simply assumes that the person will either die or betray him just like everyone else he has ever gotten close to.
 It might be because the person is being stalked by horrible demons, The Mafia, The Government, or some other dangerous and unstoppable entity and does not want to drag others into it.
 In more light-hearted media, maybe he just feels he has a reputation to uphold as a Jerkass.
 So rather than letting anyone get close to him, he behaves like a completely obnoxious douche bag to scare them all away from wanting anything to do with him.
-See also It's Not You, It's My Enemies, Defrosting Ice Queen, Think Nothing of It, Don't You Dare Pity Me!.
+Compare with Sour Outside, Sad Inside and Jerk with a Heart of Gold.
+Sour Outside, Sad Inside comes in when the Jerkass is to hide depression and emotional conflict.
+The Jerk with a Heart of Gold really is a jerk, naturally rude and maybe offensive, but also cares more deeply than it appears.
+A Jerkass Facade comes in when a character is not a jerk, is naturally pleasant and friendly, but makes a deliberate decision to act in a (usually very) jerkish manner to achieve some sort of goal.
+Contrast Bitch in Sheep's Clothing and Jerk With A Heart Of Jerk.
+See also It's Not You, It's My Enemies, Defrosting Ice Queen, Think Nothing of It, Don't You Dare Pity Me!, and Stepford Snarker.
 May secretly be a Zero-Approval Gambit.
 Not to be confused with The Jerkass known as Fassad.
-Compare with Jerk with a Heart of Gold.
-The Jerk with a Heart of Gold really is a jerk, naturally rude and maybe offensive, but also cares more deeply than it appears.
-A Jerkass Facade comes in when a character is not a jerk, is naturally pleasant and friendly, but makes a deliberate decision to act in a (usually very) jerkish manner to achieve some sort of goal.
-Contrast Bitch in Sheep's Clothing and Jerk with a Heart of Jerk.

 — Charlie Sheen